superterrific/dana-byerly/src/articles/airtable-eleventy.md

 But for now, this represents a vast improvement on the current implementation of the project I'm updating.
 And I'm actually a bit proud of myself for getting this far!
 Hopefully in the near future I'll be able to make further improvements.

 This article assumes some familiarity with Airtable.
-Zapier has a [good overview of Airtable](https://zapier.com/blog/what-is-airtable/) if you're not familar.
+Zapier has a [good overview of Airtable](https://zapier.com/blog/what-is-airtable/) if you're not familiar.

 You can jump right to any of the sections below if you're not interested in context of the project.